 North Country Brewing Company

-North Country Brewing was founded in 2005 by Bob and Jodi McCafferty.
-Its building, which has a unique history behind it, originally operated as an inn in the early 1800’s and then as a cabinet-making and coffin-making business before ultimately becoming a furniture store.
+In 2005 Bob and Jodi McCafferty founded North Country Brewing to bring a fresh face and taste to the Pennsylvania Brewery scene.
+The building of the Brewery itself has a unique history behind.
+It was originally operated as an inn in the early 1800’s and then as a cabinet-making and coffin-making business before ultimately becoming a furniture store.

 In 1998, Bob and Jodi fell in love with the old storefront and immediately started renovating it into today’s modern North Country Brewing.
 It took seven years to get the building ready.
 Bob grew up just ten miles south of Slippery Rock, Pennsylvania and loved the small-town feel of knowing his neighbors and town shop owners.
 He also learned from an early age the importance of helping others.

 His family was often involved in volunteering for “Meals on Wheels,” and spent time rebuilding homes at the Appalachian Work Camps.
 After graduating with a degree in environmental geosciences from the Indiana University of Pennsylvania, and dabbling in archaeology, Bob and his wife Jodi decided on the town of Slippery Rock to be their home.
 They saw the potential in the old downtown building, and were inspired to open a place that they would love to find and hang out in.